All TerraStar Users: High Levels of Ionospheric activity forecast

 High Levels of Ionospheric activity forecast

-Ionospheric activity is forecast to build to possible G3 (strong) levels from approximately 00:00 UTC on the 31st of March 2022 for up to 3 hours, (currently these timings are subject to change).
-The ionosphere is expected to remain active for several hours before decreasing to G2 level.
-The area of impact is predicted to be poleward of 50 degrees Geomagnetic Latitude.
+Ionospheric activity is forecast to build to possible G3 (strong) levels from approximately 21:00 to 3:00 UTC on the 8th of May 2023.
+The Ionosphere is expected to remain active for several hours before decreasing.
+Area of impact is primarily poleward of 65 degrees Geomagnetic Latitude.

 Increased ionospheric activity is correlated with the following factors:

 - Solar and Magnetic storms – cause an increase in the ionospheric activity;

 - Sunspot Activity – increased ionospheric activity linked with the 11 year solar cycle.

 - Geographic Location – highest activity along geomagnetic equator and in auroral (polar) regions;

 - Seasonal Variations – increased activity at the Vernal and Autumnal Equinoxes;